I wanted to share some inspiration behind the campaign:

 Definition of Retrofit: to install (new or modified parts) in something previously manufactured or constructed.

 My thinking behind this name was simple: Create new stylish shapes, colors and prints inspired from the 1970's.
-Remix our dope vintage pieces from the 70's and 80's into an eclectic, afro-bohemian style.
+Remix our dope vintage pieces from the 70's and 80's into an eclectic, afro-chic style.

 If you think about it, for decades our mothers, aunts grandmothers and ancestors has built something from literally nothing.
 There wasn't a such thing as fast fashion.
 They took care of their clothing and didn't really dispose of anything, because they couldn't afford to.
 They passed it down to other family members and friends or up-cycled them into something original.
 It created an appreciation of "nice" things.
 This same appreciation for quality and creativity is within me today.